 Applying for your Social Security Disability benefits can be a complicated and long-winded process, but a necessary one for those who are dealing with a major injury that has put them out of work.
 Unfortunately, many people who find themselves in the position of needing this safety net, because an injury or illness has left them unable to work, are shocked to see their claims routinely denied for anything short of a catastrophic injury.

-If you have been denied SSD insurance, realize that you are not alone.
+If you live in Philadelphia and have been denied SSD insurance, realize that you are not alone.
 Most people receive initial denials, but appeals are not hopeless.
-In fact, well over half of denied applications are approved on appeal.
+In fact, well over half of all denied applications are approved on appeal.
 Morgan & Morgan has experienced and dedicated Social Security disability attorneys that have helped thousands of clients qualify for benefits that they had previously been denied.

 It’s important to know that just because your claim was initially denied does not mean the fight for your benefits is over.
-Our Philadelphia attorneys may be able to help.
-Contact us for a free, no-obligation evaluation of your case.
+Contact us today for a free case evaluation to learn more about how our social security disability attorneys may be able to help.
+Contact us today for a free case.

 Defining Disability Under Social Security